 Not only will this guide give you every step to plan your 3 days in Bogota, but it will give you information on the best places to stay in Bogota and what to pack for your trip.

 Without further ado, let’s get down to the details!

-Where To Stay in Bogota
+Where To Stay In Bogota, Colombia

 We are going to start our 3 day Bogota itinerary by deciding where to stay because not every area in Bogota is safe.
 Most accommodations are located in 2 areas in Bogota: La Candelaria or Chapinero.

 La Candelaria is the old Bogota, full of historical buildings, culture, and museums.
 If you backpacking Colombia on a budget, La Candelaria is full of affordable backpacker hostels.
 However, the area can be unsafe at night.

 Chapinero is the modern Bogota, full of hippie cafes, the best bars and clubs, and good food.
 The area is much safer than La Candelaria and I highly recommend you to stay in Chapinero.